 I recently moved into an apartment with a separate kitchen.
 It's not huge, but it's still considerably bigger than my previous (itty-bitty) one.
 I thought that I'd have gobs and gobs of space, but somehow space is still something I don't seem to have enough of — isn't this always the case?

-Luckily, my quart containers are stackable (not so Mason jars) — and I keep the lids all lined up in a Tupperware container.
+Luckily, my quart containers are stackable (not so with Mason jars) — and I keep the lids all lined up in a Tupperware container.
 It's all very compact, which means I have more precious cabinet space for my expanding tea collection and pantry staples like canned tomatoes.

 4. They're cheaper.